Soaring into Herstory: The Women's Air Derby of 1929 | KCET

 For additional reading check out ‘‘Sky Girls: The True Story of the First Women's Cross-Country Air Race” by Gene Nora Jessen

-Update: This article was updated July 25 to reflect that Mines Field was not in Santa Monica, but in Inglewood, California.
+Update: This article was updated August 20 to reflect that the derby originally took from Clover Field in Santa Monica, not Mines Field.

 Connect with KCET

 Top Image: A handful of the female aviators who competed in the first women’s transcontinental air derby which began in Santa Monica on August 18, 1929.
 Amelia Earhart is fourth from the right.
 Louise Thaden, who won the 2700-mile race, is fifth from the right. | Courtesy of Saint Louis University Libraries.

 Astrophysicist Andrea Ghez, user experience designer Evan Sullivan, and choreographer Kyle Abraham talked about everything from what it means to be creative to how we can overcome creative fears.